Tourism in Antarctica: Scenic flights

-Qantas operated its first Antarctic flight on 13 February 1977, a charter organised by Sydney entrepreneur Dick Smith.
+Qantas operated its first Antarctic flight on 13 February 1977, a charter organized by Sydney entrepreneur Dick Smith.
 By 1979 twenty-seven flights had carried more than 7,000 passengers.
 Most used Boeing 747-200Bs and flew from Sydney, Melbourne, or Perth on one of two "ice" routes.
 One went along the coast of George V Land to the French base in Adélie Land, then back over the south magnetic pole.
 The other went over Oates Land and northern Victoria Land to Cape Washington in the Ross Dependency.
 In 1977, one flight duplicated Air New Zealand's routing and overflew McMurdo Sound and Mount Erebus.
 Some shorter flights from Melbourne were also operated by Boeing 707s.
 Qantas also cancelled its Antarctic programme after the TE901 disaster but eventually resumed it in 1994, and continues to operate charter flights in summer from Sydney, Perth and Melbourne to this day with Boeing 747-400s.

-In 2020, Qantas resumed its sightseeing flight program, which is currently operational.
+In 2020, Qantas resumed its sightseeing flights program, which is currently operational.
 Flights last 12 hours and cost between $1000 and $8000.

 Qantas also now flies in summer from Brisbane and other Australian capitals through Antarctica Flights.
 The Brisbane flights last 14 hours and 30 minutes in a Boeing 787 Dreamliner.

 There have also been earlier scenic overflights, including some from Chile in 1958.